Subscribe and receive the latest news from the industry Article

 On their own, each of the companies has a distinct advantage.
 Belgium-based Studio 100 is a leading global family entertainment company with offices across the Netherlands, France, Germany and Australia, a live-action studio in Belgium and two animation studios (Flying Bark Productions in Australia and Studio 100 Animation in Paris), as well as a stable of evergreen properties and newly created shows.

-The company extends its properties, which include "Maya the Bee," "Heidi" and "Vic the Viking," into multiple consumer touchpoints, including live-action and animated content, digital platforms, film, publishing, merchandising, theme parks, theater and
+The company extends its properties, which include "Maya the Bee," "Heidi" and "Vic the Viking," into multiple consumer touchpoints, including live-action and animated content, digital platforms, film, publishing, merchandising, theme parks, theater and music.

 Germany-based m4e has been creating innovative, award-winning shows such as "Mia and me" and "Wissper" for more than 150 territories worldwide since 2003.
 The studio has a robust pipeline of new properties and operates a full-service licensing and merchandising agency/division that represents international entertainment brands, as well, such as "Beyblade," "Yo-kai Watch" and "Super Wings."

 Together, the two entities are a formidable player on the European family entertainment stage with expanded local and international distribution capabilities, a stable of top talent and enhanced in-house production possibilities.

 "Studio 100, with the acquisition of m4e, is by far the leading animation and live-action studio in Europe with more than 17,500 episodes of kids and family entertainment programs," says Hans Ulrich Stoef, who will continue as chief executive officer of m4e and Studio 100 Media.
 "The international markets are in a huge upheaval with consolidation on every level, and this partnership gives us the strategic advantage to compete and thrive in this market."